Find Key Cases

 The original adjudicator’s decision is accessible from the button below.

 The subsequent review is available here.
-This review references Schwarz – vs – The London Borough of Camden (2010000692), accessible on this site here.
+This review references Schwarz – vs – The London Borough of Camden (2010000692), accessible here.

 A further application for judicial review to the High Court was rejected on the same issues.